Describe attribute fields

 Changing the display name for a field does not affect the field name stored in the attribute table.
 Because it's a property of the field and not a field name, the display name can contain spaces and nonalphanumeric characters.

-1. From the layer's item page, click the Data tab to show the table.
+1. Open the item page for the hosted feature layer and click the Data tab to show the table.

 2. Click Fields.